Illumina/REViewer/README.md

 ## License

-REViewer is provided under the terms and conditions of the [GPLv3 license](LICENSE.txt).
+REViewer is provided under the terms and conditions of the [PolyForm Strict License 1.0.0](https://github.com/Illumina/REViewer/blob/master/LICENSE.txt)
 It relies on several third party packages provided under other open source licenses, please see [COPYRIGHT.txt](COPYRIGHT.txt) for additional details.